IHGK: Latest Installment

 Click on the episode chapter for the permanent link

-Please support my work.
-You can read it for free, but if you love it, make a purchase or a donation.
+If you like this story enough to read more than a couple of installments, show some love: make a purchase or a donation.
 Thanks for reading, from the bottom of my heart.